altunsercan/altunsercan/README.md

 - 🔭 I’m currently working on ...
 Async support for Extenject, Some build tools for myself.
 - 🌱 I’m currently learning ...
 Using TDD in Game Dev.
 - ⚡ Fun fact: ...
-I like to name my repositories weird names so only people brave enough to go to their manager with "Kegstand" "Buttplug" "MorningWood" may use them.
+I like to give my repositories weird names so only people brave enough to go to their manager with "Kegstand" "Buttplug" "MorningWood" may use them.

 <!--
 **altunsercan/altunsercan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.